Nes Artist Residency was founded in the beginning of March 2008 in the rural and remote town of Skagaströnd and the first artists arrived in June.

-A strong focus is on engagement with the community.
+Engagement with the community is encouraged, albeit cups of tea, sharing meals, or presenting work.
 We encourage all artists to grab the bull by the horns and jump in.
 Skagaströnd is more rewarding when you come with open eyes and participate in town events.
-We also encourage artists to present work, ideas, or process based documentation in our Open House days that are held at the end of each month.
+We also encourage artists to present work, ideas, or process based documentation in our public Open Studio days that are held at the end of each month.

-Nes is an inter-disciplinary residency.
+Nes is an multi disciplinary residency.
 We know the value and innovation of looking beyond one field or genre to exchange and cross-pollinate.
 All artforms are welcome, no matter how obscure or how many /…/…/ slashes you carry.
+Ideas reign here.

 Open Call for applications

-Your stay at the residency is loosely structured.
-We believe it is what you make it.
+We are a remote and somewhat isolated residency and as such have very limited resources.
+You must be self-sufficient and have keen initiative and self-drive.
+It is what you make it.
 The structure is left open to cater for individuality and spontaneity.
 Often opportunities arise that you would never have imagined, we provide an environment where you can take advantage of inspiration drawn from place and presence.

 Would you like to interact with the community?

-There are many opportunities to interact with the community of Skagaströnd.
+There may be opportunities to interact with the community of Skagaströnd.
 The art teacher at the grade school has been working with artists from Nes.
 She has been bringing her classes to the studio for art talks.
-This is a wonderful event for both the kids and the artists and we hope you will participate.

 If you have specific ideas and you work in engaged practice; live-art, relational, interactive, documentary, social performance and such, Nes can help you get in touch with people who are open to working with artists.